No-Skids-Alliance/NSA/docs/source/content/3-walk-throughs/HTB/1-Lame/1-vuln-assessment.rst

     Shellcodes: No Results

-Our search revealed five possible vulnerabilities.
+Our search revealed four possible vulnerabilities (one is repeated).
 The first two look promising; one appears to be a security bypass, and the other is a command-execution vulnerability.
-The next two are specifically for ``Samba < 3.0.20``, meaning any version `prior to` our target version.
+The next two are identical, and are specifically for ``Samba < 3.0.20``, meaning any version `prior to` our target version.
 These likely won't work for us.
-Finally, we've got no interest in the DoS exploit (see :ref:`don't be a dosser`).
+Finally, we've got no interest in the DoS exploit (remember, :ref:`don't be a dosser`).

-Two out of five ain't bad!
+Two out of four ain't bad!
 We'll make a note of the two potential vulnerabilities, and move on.

 Debian 9 and Linux Kernel 4.9